 Purpose of Halloween Sex Offender Laws

-According to a 2009 study by Sexual Abuse: A Journal of Research and Treatment, children are no more prone to threats by sexual predators on Halloween than on any other day of the year.
-Other law enforcement statistics also show that the rate of sexual crimes against children don't increase on Halloween.
+According to a 2009 study in Sexual Abuse: A Journal of Research and Treatment, children are no more prone to threats by sexual predators on Halloween than on any other day of the year.
+Law enforcement statistics suggest the rate of sexual crimes against children doesn't increase on Halloween.

 Have Questions About Halloween Sex Offender Laws?
 Contact an Attorney

 Regardless of the underlying offense, those labeled as sex offenders often must comply with a variety of laws for the rest of their lives.
 They must submit to sex offender registration.
 While on release or parole, they may be ordered to have no contact with children.
 In certain states, they must also comply with laws restricting one's participation in Halloween or other activities involving children.